transpocamp/transportationcamp.org/_posts/2013-12-16-kari-watkins.md

 I wouldn't point to one project.
 But I would say being able to work on these national or international issues, but to be able to apply them right here in Atlanta, where I can make a difference in my own community.
 The people that I'm working with and I'm surrounded with.
 I would say that's the most exciting aspect.
 It's that I'm working in a place where I can actually make a difference.

-<b>As you know, Transportation Camp is all about the intersection of technology and transportation.
+<b>As you know, TransportationCamp is all about the intersection of technology and transportation.
 What is most interesting to you right now, on the technology side of transportation?
 You talked about data and crowdsourcing--what are some of the things that you think are really hot right now?</b>

 One of the things that I think is the most interesting, which is actually a little bit different from a lot of things that I have been working on, is the whole idea of autonomous vehicles.
 Where that could end up.
 I think there's a lot of ways that people are envisioning this happening.
 They're seeing a car like the Google car, and they're imagining that this looks so much like the vehicle that they're in today.